Passenger to Frankfurt

 Passenger to Frankfurt: An Extravaganza is a spy novel by Agatha Christie first published in the United Kingdom by the Collins Crime Club in September 1970 and in the United States by Dodd, Mead and Company later in the same year.
 The UK edition retailed at twenty-five shillings.
 In preparation for decimalisation on 15 February 1971, it was concurrently priced on the dustjacket at £1.25.
 The US edition retailed at $5.95.

 It was published to mark Christie's eightieth birthday and, by counting up both UK and US short-story collections to reach the desired total, was also advertised as her eightieth book.
 It is the last of her spy novels.

-At the beginning of the book there is a quote by Jan Smuts, "Leadership, besides being a great creative force, can be diabolical ..."
+At the beginning of the book there is a quote by Jan Smuts, "Leadership, besides being a great creative force, can be diabolical ...".
+There is also an author's introduction on the writing of the story, which concludes, "This story is in essence a fantasy.
+It pretends to be nothing more.
+But most of the things that happen in it are happening, or giving promise of happening in the world of today.
+It is not an impossible story - it is only a fantastic one."

 Sir Stafford Nye, a middle-aged diplomat, steps into the world of spies, double agents, and secret groups to effect a change in international power centres.
 He meets a woman who has selected him to aid her at a crucial point, when a weather delay changes where her and his aeroplane flight lands before proceeding to England.
 There is much commentary on the changes in the world, especially college age youth in Europe, the United States, and South America, in the late 1960s.

 The novel received mixed reviews at publication and in 1990.
 In 2017, it was assessed favourably in an essay about speculative spy thriller novels by women.
 It is one of only four Christie novels not to have received an adaptation of any kind, the others being Death Comes as the End, Destination Unknown and Postern of Fate.